Photo by Mathias M. Pires

 Daniela Coelho (Dani)

-Lab Technician (2023 - FAPESP) PhD in Ecology - USP (2022) Research: Network structure of snake-resource interactions Fellowship: CAPES Publications Pinto-Coelho, D., M. Martins, and P. R. Guimarães.
+Lab Technician (2023 - FAPESP) PhD in Ecology - USP (2022) Research: Network structure of snake-resource interactions Fellowship: CAPES (PhD) More about her work in our lab Pinto-Coelho, D., M. Martins, and P. R. Guimarães.
 Network analyses reveal the role of large snakes in connecting feeding guilds in a species-rich Amazonian snake community.
 Ecology and Evolution (in press). |

 Alice

 Alice joined the lab in 2012.
-Alice is interested in butterflies, but also in toucans, flowers, hummingbirds, sacis, and Wonder Woman.
+Alice is interested in butterflies, toucans, flowers, hummingbirds, sacis, arts and science (especially Albert Einstein's ideas).
 She is now testing predictions of entropy-based theories, using her bedroom as studied system. |